Birth Certificate Translation. GDRFA & KHDA Accepted

 Package Pricing for Families

-Families with multiple children benefit from package pricing—translating several birth certificates together reduces the per-document cost.
-If you're sponsoring your entire family, we can handle all vital records including marriage certificates and birth certificates for each child in a single coordinated package.
+Families with multiple children benefit from package pricing, translating several birth certificates together reduces the per-document cost.
+If you are sponsoring your entire family, we handle all vital records in a single coordinated order.
+This includes marriage certificates and birth certificates for each child.
+Families applying for Golden Visa sponsorship can bundle birth certificates with degree translations and other supporting documents.

 The Real Question: Will GDRFA Accept This?